Vitamin B12 Interactions

 Vitamin B12 + metformin

-highLong-term metformin use depletes vitamin B12 levels
+highLong-term metformin use can reduce vitamin B12 absorption, sometimes enough to cause deficiency.

 Vitamin B12 + alcohol